-The cell number will change depending on the row you’re converting.
+The cell number changes depending on the row you’re converting.

 Here’s what that looks like when you insert the formula:

-You can also replace the M to “000000” using the same formula.
-It will look like this:
+You can also replace the M with “000000” using the same formula.
+It looks like this:

 This should take care of all the Ks and Ms.